-- pH ranged between 6.85 and 7.32 during the deployment period, with an average of 7.14 pH units. - The pH data was very stable throughout this deployment, with a few instances (August 31; September 24 and October 19) where it dipped due to the addition of significant amounts of freshwater to the river, evident as large stage increases. pH values dipped for a short period of time before returning to background levels. - Throughout the deployment, pH remained within the acceptable range for the protection of aquatic life as outlined by the Canadian Council of Ministers of the Environment (CCME) (2007).
+- pH ranged between 7.0 and 7.22 during the deployment period, with an average of 7.10 pH units. - The pH data was very consistent early in the deployment, however readings began to drift upwards in late June as the sensor began to fail.
+A QA sonde was periodically used to confirm elevated pH readings were inaccurate while awaiting delivery of replacement sensor. - pH readings remained within the acceptable range for the protection of aquatic life as outlined by the Canadian Council of Ministers of the Environment (CCME) (2007) until its failure in late June.